Karl von Eberstein: Early life and career

-Eberstein eventually reached the high rank of SS-Obergruppenführer, held two HSSPF posts, and was the Führer of SS-Oberabschnitt Mitte (and Elbe when Mitte was absorbed), and then later Führer of SS-Oberabschnitt Süd for over 10 years.
+At the March 1933 parliamentary election, Eberstein was elected as a deputy to the Reichstag from electoral constituency 12, Thuringia.
+He remained a Reichstag deputy until 1945, switching to constituency 24, Upper Bavaria–Swabia, at the March 1936 election.

+Eberstein reached the rank of SS-Obergruppenführer on 30 January 1936.
+He held several major SS commands, as Führer of SS-Oberabschnitt Mitte, headquartered in Halle, from November 1933 to April 1936 and SS-Oberabschnitt Süd, headquartered in Munich, from April 1936 until April 1945.
+On 1 April 1936, he succeeded Himmler as police president of Munich and held this post until 23 October 1941.
+He was also named the Higher SS and Police Leader for Wehrkreis (military district) XIII based in Nuremberg from March 1938 to December 1942, as well as for Wehrkreis VII, based in Munich, from March 1938 until April 1945.
+As the highest SS commander in Bavaria, Dachau concentration camp fell under Eberstein's jurisdiction.

 Heydrich and Himmler

 Eberstein played a part in the first meeting of the two major leaders of both the SS and later the Holocaust: Reinhard Heydrich and Heinrich Himmler.
 Eberstein and Heydrich's families were both from Halle on the Saale.
 His mother was Heydrich's godmother.
 He was also a friend of Lina Heydrich, Reinhard Heydrich's wife.
 Acting on the advice of Karl von Eberstein, Himmler agreed to interview Heydrich.
 When Himmler cancelled Heydrich's interview in Munich due to alleged illness, Lina ignored the message, and sent Heydrich on a Munich bound train.
 Karl met Heydrich at the station and drove him to meet Himmler.
 Himmler received Heydrich and hired him as the chief of the new SS 'Ic Service' or Intelligence Service, which would later become known as the Sicherheitsdienst (SD).